 As we progress through the year students are able to develop these skills in two further projects.
-We look at the “Natural Habitats” of animals as well as “Portraits”.
+We look at the “Surrealism” and "The History of Art"

-Year 8 is an exciting year as we focus on developing our painting and drawing skills in a project that explores urban environments and architecture.
-Looking at social issues that surround the topic as well as discussing how innovation and lifestyle took off in the 1950’s and 1960’s post war era.
+Year 8 is an exciting year as we focus on developing our designing and building skills in a project that explores urban environments and architecture.
+Looking at social issues that surround the topic as well as discussing how we are the creators of our environment.

-Later on in the year we concentrate on sculpture and usually create masks of some description.
-Last year we researched gargoyles and the year before saw a clear African influence.
-We like to change the outcomes slightly so each year group has an individual focus and so that the artists reflect the cultural identities of each different cohort.
+Later on in the year we concentrate on drawing and painting and explore the theme of 'Identity' through the work of a number of international artists.
+We like to change the artists slightly so each year group has an individual focus and so that the artists reflect the cultural identities of each different cohort.